 The bill amends the Code of West Virginia to introduce an adjunct teaching permit, allowing individuals who meet specific criteria to be hired for teaching positions when certified teachers are unavailable.
-The requirements for obtaining this permit include having at least four years of relevant experience or a college degree in the subject area, passing a criminal history check, and not having any felony convictions related to sexual misconduct.
-The adjunct teaching permit is valid for one year and can be renewed based on performance evaluations.
+The requirements for obtaining this permit include having at least four years of relevant experience or a college degree in the subject area, passing a criminal history check, and not having felony convictions related to sexual misconduct.
+The permit is valid for one year and can be renewed based on performance evaluations.

 Statutes affected: